saeedrila/Remedy_v2_backend/README.md

 1.0.5b
 * Patients now can cancel appointments.
 The amount will be refunded to the source.

+1.0.6b
+* Executives cannot block themselves from the platform.
+No executives can block superuser from platform

 ## Prerequisites:
 I am using VSCode for my development and its integrated terminal.
 Any IDE and command prompt is enough.